 Day 1: Engelhartszell to Ottensheim (30 mi.) or Linz (36 mi.)

 From Passau to Vienna the ship remained docked while we slept.
 In the morning we took off on our bikes for the destination for the next night.
 The first morning, the ship got underway about 6:00AM and cruised about 15 miles to Engelhartszell, where we were issued our bikes and began the ride.
 I ordered one with a 7 speed internal gear hub and Jeanine one with a 21 speed deraileur.
 Both fit well.
 The extra weight of the internal gear hub was matched by the front shock absorber on Jeanine's.
 Fortunately, the shock was adjusted so you didn't feel like you were bungee jumping.

-The first thing we did was cross the Danube on a radfahre (bike ferry) to the bike trail on the left bank.
+The first thing we did after being issued our bikes at Engelhartzell was to cross the Danube on a bike ferry to the left bank.

 One several weird setups we saw along the way

-After about 9 miles, we crossed back at the famous Schlögener Schlinge double hinge where the river double back on itself twice.
+After about 9 miles, we crossed back to the RHS on a ferry at the famous Schlögener Schlinge double hinge where the river doubles back on itself twice.
 After making a couple bike adjustments in the bike garage at a hotel, we continued on the trail on the right bank.
 The scenery here is typical of the stretch between Passau and Aschbach on der Donau, green hills on each side of the river.

 Castle on hillside above Obermühle across from Unterermühle